sufirumii/sufirumii/README.md

 <br clear="left"/>

-- Built a Multi-Modal Face-Voice Authentication system with Gaussian Mixture Model (90% accuracy)
+- Built a Multi-Modal Face and Voice Authentication system with Gaussian Mixture Model and Deep Learning (CNN), achieving 75% accuracy
-- Optimized PorteusOS for deployment by cutting boot time by 15 seconds and UI modification
+- Optimised PorteusOS for deployment by cutting boot time by 15 seconds and UI modification
-- Fine-Tuned SLMs on Clinical Data with RAG integration to increase Clinical Accuracy in testing
+- Supervised fine-tuning of Small Language Models on medical datasets and integrated Retrieval-Augmented Generation to reduce hallucinations

 <br clear="left"/>